gmendonca/xy-inc/README.md

  * [JQuery](https://jquery.com/)
  * [Bootstrap](http://getbootstrap.com/)

 ## Building and Running

 To run the the code you need to install Java, Maven, MongoDB and npm.

 After that, you can run the code:

 Running the database:

     $ mongod

+Compiling API:

     $ mvn clean compile

+Executing API:

     $ mvn exec:java

+Executing Insert Many Products for testing purposes:

     $ mvn exec:java@insert

+Executing Tests:

     $ mvn test

+Executing tests with JaCoCo (You need Eclipse to see the report):

+    $ mvn test jacoco:report

+Install Dependencies for Frontend App:

     $ npm install

+Run Frontend APP:

     $ npm start